DavidM0808/Dumb_Hackathon/README.md

 - The application uses in-memory storage for game state (resets on server restart)
 - **Default State**: The app starts with earmuffs active (muted) by default for a quieter initial experience
 - **Dynamic Video System**: The main character uses video files that switch based on:
-  - **Mute state**: Shows earmuffs video when muted
+  - **Mute state**: Shows earmuffs video when muted (audio disabled)
-  - **Heart count**: Different emotional reactions based on remaining hearts (6: sweet celebration, 5: artistic expression, 4: playful cat, 3: happy default, 2: disgusted, 1: angry intense, 0: crying sad)
+  - **Heart count**: Different emotional reactions based on remaining hearts (6: sweet celebration, 5: artistic expression, 4: playful cat, 3: happy default, 2: disgusted, 1: gun shot intense, 0: crying sad)
+  - **Audio Playback**: Videos play with audio when unmuted, providing immersive sound effects and reactions
 - CORS is configured to allow requests from the frontend development server
 - The frontend includes loading states and error handling for better UX
 - All interactive elements are disabled during API calls to prevent race conditions